jadbox/BreezyTile/README.md

-# Material Shell
+# BreezyTile
-## A material tiling shell replacement for GNOME Shell to simplify your workflow and accelerate your productivity.
+## A tiling shell replacement for GNOME Shell to simplify your workflow and accelerate your productivity.

-The project is based on my earlier work on [Material Awesome](https://github.com/PapyElGringo/material-awesome).
-This GNOME Shell extension provides a performant, opinionated mouse/keyboard workflow and follows the [Material Design guidelines](https://material.io).
+The project is based on @PapyElGringo work on [Material Shell](https://github.com/PapyElGringo/material-shell).
+This GNOME Shell extension provides a performant, opinionated mouse/keyboard workflow, but without any changes to the gnome shell chrome/layout.

 ## Demo